 What if you can’t breastfeed?

 If you find it impossible to breastfeed, you can create a close bond with your baby in other ways.
 You might be able to pump your own breast milk and supplement it with formula in a bottle.
-You can hold your child close while feeding them and keep strong eye contact throughout, with lots of touching.
-You can sing and talk to them while they feed.
+There is also an option to hold your child close while feeding them and keep strong eye contact throughout, with lots of touching.
+Mums can sing and talk to them while they feed.
 These are all simple, natural things to do, and they’re really powerful.

 The USA’s Breastfeeding Committee has been promoting an annual Breastfeeding Month since 2011.
 This year’s theme is Every Step of the Way, concentrating on the entire community, the places where families work, shop, eat and play, in an effort to better support families in meeting their baby-feeding goals.